luigiquiros/inventa/README.md

 - `quantitative_data` = MZmine output format using only the 'Peak area', 'row m/z' and 'row retention time' columns.

-- if you prefer 'Peak Height', go to INVENTA > src > inventa.py and change it inside the function quand_table().
+- if you prefer 'Peak Height', go to `src/inventa.py`and change it inside the function quand_table().
 ONLY ONE of the columns is considered at the time, 'Peak height' or 'Peak area', if you want to consider both they must be done one at a time.

 - if you did export any other column, like identities, etc,  please remove manually or add the corresponding lines in the funcion quand_table(), `df.drop('name of the colum', axis=1, inplace=True)`.
 - Usualy there are columns with the header 'Unkown: number' at the very end of the quantitative table, the scrip takes care of theses columns, you do not need to erase them